 Nazareth teach that one way he or his Father will use to communicate to people is through visions, dreams or revelations.
-There are MANY people who say, 'the Spirit revealed this
+There are MANY people who say, 'the

-to me'; or, 'the Holy Spirit came upon me and showed me'; or, 'I went through the refining fire with the Spirit and he showed me'; or, 'God showed me in these dreams', etc.
+to me'; or, 'the Spirit came upon me and showed me'; or, 'I went through the refining fire with the Spirit and he showed me'; or, 'God showed me in these dreams', etc.

 However sincere these statements might be, or however real those experiences are for an individual, the question must still be asked, are those communications from God?
 Can a

 person know for sure if they are or are not?

 The Three Main Ways People Try to Hear From God: